Options for paying for classes.

 Cashiers accept cash, personal check or money order, Visa, MasterCard or Discover.
 Payments may be made online through Self-Service using Visa, MasterCard or Discover

 Active Duty military personnel may be eligible for tuition assistance programs.
 Please contact your branch Education Officer for additional information on available programs.
 The college requires that an official authorized Tuition Assistance Voucher is submitted on or before the day of registration.
-Failure to either submit an approved voucher or full payment may result in de-registration of classes.
+Failure to submit an approved voucher or full payment may result in de-registration of classes.
 Any overpayment made by the student will be refunded to the student upon receipt of the approved Tuition Assistance Voucher.

 Refunds for overpayment are issued each week through the Disbursement office.